 A competitor's analysis will also help you discover your competitors’ spending patterns and how much profit they get.
 This will help you make informed decisions on factors like your PPC campaign budget.

 Another way to spy on your competitors is through the Facebook ads library.
-To see the ad details, go to the competitor's Facebook profile and scroll down.
-Click on the “Page transparency” tab, which has the general page and ads’ details.
+To see the ad details, scroll down to the competitor's Facebook profile.
+Click on the “Page transparency” tab with the general page and ads’ details.

-Click on “Go to Ad Library” for more details about the active ads, including content types and brand landing pages.
-You can also get the ads report with more details like brands’ spending.
+Click “Go to Ad Library” for more details about the active ads, including content types and brand landing pages.
+You can also get the ads to report with more details like brands’ spending.

 So ensure you pay attention to the steps discussed above.
 Run A/B tests, use long-tail keywords, add negative keywords, optimize product pages, match seasonal demands, and run competitor analysis.